0LNetworkCommunity/libra-legacy-v6/ol/documentation/rulebook.md

 # Transferring Credits
 Transfers of credits are unlimited for End User accounts (plain accounts).
-If an End User is running  a "miner" and creating a tower, those credits are freely transferable.
+If an End User is running  a "miner" and creating a Tower, those credits are freely transferable.

 There two categories of accounts that have opt-in rules for transfers: